The Secret Sauce to Generating Insights

 Sometimes it can be tempting to focus too quickly on shifts in key metrics before uncovering the insight behind the data.
 That’s why it’s important not to rely on just a single data source.
 True insights come from making connections across multiple sources of information, including knowledge of the business and current market forces at play.

 One of our clients, a leading health insurance company, began observing month-to-month shifts in some of their experiential tracking metrics across both transactional and relational studies.
 Seeing these shifts as opportunities to enhance interactions, key stakeholders urged their teams to implement improvement initiatives.
 However, over time it became clear that some of these monthly fluctuations were just that – fluctuations – not true signs of decline requiring immediate attention.
 Our client needed to make a recommendation about when is the right time to act on shifting metrics, when to look to other sources to verify trends, and when to wait for additional feedback.
-We helped them by offering guidance on the key questions to ask and sources of data to draw from.
+We helped them by offering guidance on the key questions to ask and sources of data from which to draw.

 After learning more about how our client was using the information, we consulted with them on approaches to analyzing data from a single study while also synthesizing results across several other proprietary studies and syndicated research.
 Doing so helped them put the point-in-time shifts into greater context.
 We also recommended they share early findings with their internal stakeholders to help evaluate the results through the business lens.
 Having ongoing dialogue with key stakeholders helps ensure that the most important and actionable insights are brought forward.